thxi/vec/readme.txt

     └── main.c

-- Checkout the repository as a submodule mkdir external && cd external && git submodule add git@github.com:thxi/vec.git
+- Checkout the repository as a submodule mkdir external && cd external && git submodule add git@github.com:thxi/vec.git && cd ..

-- Make a CMakeLists.txt in external directory echo "add_subdirectory(vec)" > CmakeLists.txt
+- Make a CMakeLists.txt in the external directory echo "add_subdirectory(vec)" > external/CmakeLists.txt

 - add the following lines to your main CMakeLists (which resides in the project root) add_subdirectory(vec)